 Intentional Exploration: A Holistic Process to Navigate Career Change and Uncertainty- Free article from NCDA's Career Developments quarterly members-only magazine (Franklin 2015)

-Career Convergence - helpful articles and tips during COVID19 restrictions, such as social distancing, online learning, and working remotely:
+Career Convergence - helpful articles and tips which look at social distancing, online learning, and working remotely:

 - Taming the Stress: Addressing Client Challenges with a Response Platform